15knots/cmake4eclipse/README.md

 ### p2 Repositories
 Tool integrators will find each release at [bintray](https://bintray.com/15knots/p2-zip/cmake4eclipse#files).
-Each release is provided as a standalone zipped p2 repository and can be consumed in a PDE target platform.
+Each release is provided as a stand-alone zipped p2 repository and can be consumed in a PDE target platform.
 To add one of these repositories to your target platform, add a **Software Site** and enter a URL for the location as jar:https://dl.bintray.com/15knots/p2-zip/cmake4eclipse-1.12.1.zip!/ (note the leading `jar:` and the trailing `!/`).